 When it comes to storing cooked vegetables in the fridge, several factors can impact their longevity and overall quality.
 Here are some key factors to consider:

-See also How long to cook rutabaga in pressure cooker
+See also How to cook a cricket

 1. Type of Vegetable